rmichaelalvarez/PRQ-Blue-Shift/README.md

 # PRQ-Blue-Shift
 Replication repository for "Why Do Election Results Change After Election Day?
 The Blue Shift in California Elections", which is forthcoming in Political Research Quarterly.
+Here we provide replication code for all of the quantitative results reported in the main text of our paper.
+In some instances we cannot share the data in this public repository.
+Researchers who are interested in obtaining those data are advised to contact the authors.